OMDS Tuition and Financial Aid for Students

 How do I apply for the Unsubsidized Loan?

-4. Accept your loan on the MyBU Student Portal.
-You will receive an email notification when your loan aid is posted, allowing you to accept all, accept a specific amount, or decline the loan on the MyBU Student Portal in the Financials > View Financial Aid section.
+- Accept your loan on the MyBU Student Portal.
+You will receive an email notification (to your BU email address) when your loan aid is posted, allowing you to accept all or a specific amount of the loan on the MyBU Student Portal in the Financials > View Financial Aid section.

 When will the loan funds be available and how will I receive them?